-I received a rejection letter from the San Francisco based service networking organization TaskRabbit, and I must say, “Being rejected never felt this good.”
-Honestly, I’m just happy to have received a response.
-And, in this case, I attribute the success of hearing back to the creativity of my application submission.
-Knowing that founder, Leah Busque, often keeps her dog at HQ, I mailed my resume to their SF office with a handful of home made dog treats (in hopes her dog would sniff out my resume).
+I received a rejection letter today from San Francisco startup, TaskRabbit, and I must say, “Being rejected never felt this good.”
+Honestly, I’m just happy to have received any response.
+And, in this case, I attribute the success of hearing back to the creativity of my application.
+Knowing Founder Leah Busque often keeps her dog in the TaskRabbit office, I mailed my resume to their SF office with a handful of home made dog treats (in hopes her dog would sniff out my resume).

 Of the dozens of companies I’ve applied to, only a few have replied to my applications: TaskRabbit, DropBox and LivingSocial.
 Never hearing back is among the most frustrating parts of the job application process.
 I mean, I’d rather not get a job because I’m not qualified for the position than because my application was never reviewed.
 But the sad truth is the majority of applications submitted will never be read due to the high volume of applications most companies receive per position.

 I sat next to a former Wells Fargo recruiter on a recent red-eye flight from Los Angeles to Denver.
 Other than his love for Tim Tebow, he had some insightful opinions!
 He remarked,